President Biden touts federal deficit reduction ahead of midterm elections

 And with the midterm elections looming, President Biden said American voters should stay away from the Republican’s economic plans.

 “It’s mega-maga-trickle down,” he said.
-“The Republican plan would add 3 trillion dollars to the deficit.”
+“The Republican plan would add $3 trillion to the deficit.”

 But Republicans say it’s “desperate and sad” for the President to take credit for economic progress.
 RNC Chairwoman Ronna McDaniel says it’s “Republican governors and legislatures” that “have delivered.”